-In honor of Juneteenth, we’re taking cues from the #NewBlackFriday initiative, which encourages buying products or services from Black-owned businesses to help tactically address systemic economic inequality.
+In honor of Black History Month, we’re taking cues from the #NewBlackFriday initiative, which encourages buying products or services from Black-owned businesses to help tactically address systemic economic inequality.
 Our niche has always been to bring our readers the latest in style and shopping, and with many of us being a bit more thoughtful about where our dollars go, we thought we’d share some of our favorite Black-owned fashion boutiques so you’re well equipped to shop with purpose.
 So whether you're looking for a wardrobe pick-me-up in the form of some joy-sparking shoes or a deliciously comfy dress, scroll on for some wonderful options to support today and in the future.
 And just in case you're feeling especially inspired to flex that retail muscle, please check out our features on Black-owned fashion brands, beauty brands, products, and retailers, too.

 Union first opened in 1989 in NYC to "showcase what the local community of kids were up to with music, art and fashion," according to its website.
 The store now has a Los Angeles location helmed by Chris Gibbs and his wife, Beth Birkett, that stocks a standout mix of streetwear pieces and luxury brands.
-Even though the store is geared toward menswear, there's plenty of discoveries for anyone to delight in.
+Even though the store is geared toward menswear, there are plenty of discoveries for anyone to delight in.

 The Folklore is an NYC-based online store that stocks Africa and the diaspora's contemporary designers, such as Third Crown, pictured above.
 Perusing its site is an exercise in delight and discovery, and it's smart to act quickly, as some of the pieces are exclusive and even one-of-a-kind.

 Well(un)known is an L.A.-based boutique and online shop founded by Aneesha DuBois and Chris Taylor that aims to highlight fashion creatives and their artistry.
-As the name indicates, the curation is aimed for shoppers to discover designers that they may not be know (yet) such as Mara Paris and Valas Los Angeles.
+As the name indicates, the curation is aimed for shoppers to discover designers that they may not know (yet) such as Mara Paris and Valas Los Angeles.

-If you've ever thought vintage shopping takes a fair amount of work, then Thrilling might just be your solution.
+If you've ever thought vintage shopping takes a fair amount of work, then Thrilling just might be your solution.
 The digital marketplace sources from shops around the country, so you can support America's small vintage businesses all from the convenience of one well-curated site.
 It's just a bonus that many of the picks feel like those once-in-a-decade special finds.